 Reflections on the Celtic Pilgrimage to Ireland and Scotland

 Walking in the footsteps of the saints, in the land of the sacred beauty, is a transformative journey which thirty-five souls from the cathedral community recently made.
 As Christians, we are all called to make pilgrimage as a spiritual practice, drawing on sacred experiences, near and far.
-This special forum is designed to share a bit of the flavor, rhythms, challenges, and insights gleaned from the experience on the pilgrimage.
+This special forum was designed to share a bit of the flavor, rhythms, challenges, and insights gleaned from the experience on the pilgrimage.
 Many have asked when we might hear more about the trip—this was the opportunity to do so.

 WEDNESDAY SEPTEMBER 25, 2024